lescanico/inbasketosis/reports/Project_Summary.md

 ### 8.1 Study Limitations

 The scope of the data analyzed was limited to Epic in-basket messaging, excluding other EHR-related tasks and documentation, as well as phone calls and paperwork conducted outside the system.
 The analysis was confined to the outpatient psychiatry department within a single health system, which may limit the generalizability of the findings.
 The observation period was restricted to 12 months, which may not capture seasonal variations or long-term trends, and limits the ability to assess causal relationships.
+Saturday timestamps were unavailable; after-hours proportions may be underestimated.
+Saturday gaps likely bias the 5.1% after-hours estimate downward.
 Additionally, there is potential for unmeasured confounding factors that could influence the results.
 Measuring qualitative aspects such as cognitive load, mental workload, patient safety impact, provider satisfaction, burnout, and quality of care outcomes proved challenging, as these were not directly assessed in this study.

 ### 8.2 Future Research Directions